 - Range and Habitat: Where the bird is sighted is a great clue to its identity.
 While many ducks are widespread geographically, they tend to prefer the same types of habitat wherever they are found.
-Knowing water depth, vegetation and whether it is fresh or salt water can help you discover a particular duck’s identity.
+Knowing water depth, vegetation, and whether it is fresh or salt water can help you discover a particular duck’s identity.

 - Feeding Behavior: Ducks feed in different ways.
-Dabbling ducks “tip up” to feed on vegetation, while diving ducks will disappear below the surface of the water to find their next bite.
+Dabbling ducks “tip up” to feed on vegetation, while diving ducks will disappear completely below the surface of the water to find their next bite.
 Note the bird’s feeding behavior as well as what it eats and whether or not it forages on land to help you identify the species.

 - Sounds: Not all ducks quack, and not all quacks sound the same.
 Learning to bird by ear can help you distinguish different ducks’ identities.
 Pay attention to nonverbal sounds as well, particularly any noise the birds’ wings may make in flight.